Indian photojournalist killed in Afghanistan’s Kandahar province | Law-Order

 - Afghanistan

-Danish Siddiqui, a Pulitzer Prize winner Indian photojournalist, has been killed in Afghanistan while covering fighting between Afghan troops and the Taliban.
+Danish Siddiqui, a Pulitzer Prize winner Indian photojournalist who worked for Reuters news agency, has been killed in Afghanistan while covering the fierce fighting between Afghan troops and the Taliban militants in Kandahar.

-''I met him 2 weeks ago before his departure to Kabul.
+''I met him two weeks ago before his departure to Kabul.
 Condolences to his family & Reuters,'' Mamundzay said.

 Siddiqui, in his early 40s, was killed during clashes in Spin Boldak district in Kandahar, Tolo News quoted sources as saying.